SSalekin/react-bootstrap-demo/README.md

 # react-redux-helloworld
-Hello, World! app in React and Redux
+Testing collapsable control in React and Redux

 ## Run the app